 How Many Days Do You Need To Visit Iceland?

-As it happens, even from the comfort of your vehicle, you can appreciate multiple natural wonders.
+As it happens, even in the comfort of your vehicle, you can appreciate multiple natural wonders.

 Iceland’s Ring Road, Our Base Path

-Most surprising is that all of us that want to appreciate Iceland’s awesomeness, are barely scratching the surface.
+Most surprising is that all of us that want to appreciate Iceland’s awesomeness, is barely scratching the surface.
 The Ring Road is so popular because it is the only feasible way for visitors who lack the experience when driving in extreme weather conditions or who do not properly know the paths, to see the best that the country offers without getting into the Interior, dominated by glaciers and lava deserts.
-Once a land for the outlaw, today the Iceland Highlands are unhabited and the last remain of true wilderness in Europe.
+Once land for the outlaw, today the Iceland Highlands are uninhabited and the last remnants of true wilderness in Europe.